-Philosophy is one of the core liberal arts programs at The University of
+Philosophy is one of the core liberal arts programs at the University of Findlay

 Our identity and reason to be derives from that recognition.

-philosophy course is carefully designed to achieve the following over-arching
+Every philosophy course is carefully designed to achieve the following over-arching goals:

 Student Success / Satisfaction